filecoin-project/specs/content/systems/filecoin_markets/onchain_storage_market/storage_deal_states.md

 Note that `Unpublished` and `Deleted` states are not tracked on chain.
 To reduce on-chain footprint, an `OnChainDeal` struct is created when a deal is published and it keeps track of a `LastPaymentEpoch` which defaults to -1 when a deal is in the `Published` state.
 A deal transitions into the `Active` state when `LastPaymentEpoch` is positive.

 The following describes how a deal transitions between its different states.
+These states in the list below are **on-chain states** understood by the actor/VM logic.

 - `Unpublished -> Published`: this is triggered by `StorageMarketActor.PublishStorageDeals` which validates new storage deals, locks necessary funds, generates deal IDs, and registers the storage deals in `StorageMarketActor`.
 - `Published -> Deleted`: this is triggered by `StorageMinerActor.ProveCommitSector` during InteractivePoRep when the elapsed number of epochs between PreCommit and ProveCommit messages exceeds `MAX_PROVE_COMMIT_SECTOR_EPOCH`.
 ProveCommitSector will also trigger garbage collection on the list of published storage deals.